Jobs, Open Positions

 Within the framework of the Cluster of Excellence CLICCS, funded by the German Research Foundation (DFG), new scientific positions at Universität Hamburg and its partner institutions have been generated.
 We are very pleased that a first group of promising researchers is on board.
 Right now, and for the next future just a few remaining positions are left to be filled.

-However, starting as early as in June 2021, further announcements will appear, either right here, or on our partner institutions’ websites:
+However, starting in 2022, further announcements will appear, either right here, or on our partner institutions’ websites:

 Max-Planck-Institut für Meteorologie

 HafenCity Universität Hamburg

 German Institute for Global and Area Studies (GIGA)

 A3 - 2 PhDs, 2 Postdocs

 A4 - 3 Postdocs